suxue1229/RO/README.md

-# DF
+# RO
-about DF calculation
+about RO calculation